Estimate Time8 min

 • A deferred income annuity, which provides a pension-like1 income stream that you defer until you’re ready to receive it, can help cover your essential expenses in retirement along with other reliable sources of guaranteed income like Social Security, corporate pensions, and other annuities.

-• You can use deferred income annuities several ways to help diversify how you create income in retirement.
+• You can use deferred income annuities in several ways to help diversify how you create income in retirement.

 • Combining multiple sources of income in retirement follows the same principle as diversifying investments during your saving years.